dicklieber/rotatorcontrolDEV/README.md

 ###Status
 This the beginning of a work-in-progress.
-- Works with MacLoggreDX. rotator 1 hardcoded
+- Works with MacLoggerDX. rotator 1 hardcoded

 Source code at https://github.com/dicklieber/rotatorgenius